SuperSwordTW/Distance-Trig-Calc-2d/README.md

 function distance:start
 scoreboard players get .out distance
 ```
-This will give you the result distance with 2-decimal place accuracy.
+This will give you the result distance with 3-decimal place accuracy.

 ## Accuracy
-Since getting 2-digit accuracy requires scaling up the numbers, any number above 100,000 would overflow, but why would you need such a high number anyway?
-If you encounter high numbers, you can always use one decimal place instead.
-$sin$ and $tan^-1$ values are saved in a few digits.
-Therefore, if the inputs are substantial, the results would be inaccurate, but mostly in the second decimal place.
+$1/sin(tan^-1)$ values are saved in a few digits.
+Therefore, if the inputs are substantial, the results would be inaccurate, but mostly in the third decimal place.
 Overall, some minor errors shouldn't affect its usage.